Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Experiments

 \section{Experiments}

-We experiment on four types of sources.
-On \textbf{random Gaussian sources}, we show that our upper bound algorithm can converge to the \emph{exact} R-D function; our lower bounds, however, become increasingly loose in higher dimensions, and our experiments with varying $k$ offers some insight into this issue.
-We obtain tight sandwich bounds on a \textbf{banana-shaped source} \citep{balle2021ntc} and its higher-dimension projections, demonstrating that our lower bound algorithm can handle high-dimension data with a low \emph{intrinsic} dimension.
-We further confirm this by obtaining sandwich bounds on \textbf{realistic GAN-generated images} with varying intrinsic dimension, and use them to assess the performance of common learned image compression methods.
+We estimate the R-D functions of a variety of artificial and real-world data sources, in settings where the BA algorithm is infeasible and no prior known method has been applied.
+On \textbf{Gaussian sources}, our upper bound algorithm is shown to converge to the \emph{exact} R-D function, while our lower bounds become increasingly loose in higher dimensions, an issue we investigate subsequently.
+We obtain tighter sandwich bounds on \textbf{particle physics} and \textbf{speech} data than on similar dimensional Gaussians, and compare with the performance of neural compression.
+We further investigate looseness in the lower bound, experimentally establishing the \emph{intrinsic dimension} of the data as a much more critical contributing factor than the nominal/ambient dimension.
+Indeed, we obtain tight sandwich bounds on \textbf{high-dimension GAN-generated images} with a low intrinsic dimension, and compare with popular neural image compression methods.
 Finally, we estimate bounds on the R-D function of \textbf{natural images}.
-The intrinsic dimension is still too high for our lower bounds to be useful.
-Our upper bounds, on the other hand, suggest one dB (in PSNR) of theoretical improvement in the compression quality of state-of-the-art image compression methods, at various bitrates.
-We provide extensive experimental details and additional results in Appendix sections \ref{app:additional-experiments} and \ref{app:variance-info}.
+The intrinsic dimension is likely too high for our lower bound to be useful, while our upper bounds on the Kodak and Tecnick datasets imply at least one dB (in PSNR) of theoretical room for improving state-of-the-art image compression methods, at various bitrates.
+We also validate our bounds against the BA algorithm over the various data sources, using a 2D marginal of the source to make BA feasible.
+We provide experimental details and additional results in Appendix \ref{app:additional-experiments} and \ref{app:variance-info}.